Skip to main content

 7. Ecosystem Integration

-A Partner Distribution Network is central to the Partner Ecosystem Lifecycle.
+A Partner Distribution Network plays a central role within the broader Partner Ecosystem Lifecycle.

 • Strategize: Defines the network's purpose.